 To deepen and enrich the spiritual life of our parishioners, St. Raphael's offers a variety of devotions during the year.

-Rosary ...recited daily before the weekday mass; you are invited to join.
+Rosary ...recited daily after the weekday mass; you are invited to join.

 Special Marian Devotions...
 May and October

-First Friday - Holy Hour, Benediction and Adoration until 4PM.
+First Friday - Holy Hour, Benediction and Adoration until noon

 Lent ...Stations of the Cross on Fridays mornings following Mass.